What is a Boot Stripe?

 Good: Duralux Marine Enamel – Easy to use, economically viable, with a nice color selection.
 When applying this marine enamel to fiberglass, no primer is needed.
 Simply wipe the surface with acetone before and after sanding, then apply your paint.
 For aluminum, prime with one coat of Duralux Zinc Chromate and apply 2 coats of paint.
 This high gloss enamel will create a bright and colorful boot stripe on any vessel.

 Better: Interlux Brightside – One part Polyurethane with a crisp, high gloss appearance.
 It is more durable than regular enamels, but just as easy to apply!
 If you are applying Brightside to fiberglass, make sure the surface is clean and in good condition.
 Remove wax and other contaminants using Fiberglass Solvent Wash 202 and then sand with 220-320 grit paper.
 Apply Pre-Kote.
 Brightside offers excellent flow and gloss retention especially for painting a boot stripe.

 OR Pettit Easypoxy – Another single-stage Polyurethane that provides a nice sheen of gloss and durability for painting a boot stripe.
 However, the color selection is more limited than Interlux Brightside.
 Easypoxy is only available in black, white, and off-white.
 Both products produce a high quality finish and are easy to use.

-Best: Revolution SM-1000 – Exceptionally beautiful paint that can be applied above or below the waterline.
-Revolution produces a bright and smooth finish, self levels like a dream, and will last longer than other topside paints.
-Awlgrip is often renowned for being the best topside paint money can buy, but Revolution Marine Paint outperforms Awlgrip for a cheaper price!
+Best: TS-100 Silicone Epoxy – Exceptionally beautiful paint.
+This Silicone Epoxy produces a bright and smooth finish, self levels like a dream, and will last longer than other topside paints.
+Ideal if brushing is your only option.
 An Etching Primer is recommended for most surfaces.
-Revolution will keep your boot stripe (and your boat) looking like new.
+TS-100 will keep your boot stripe (and your boat) looking like new.